- HSRC Food Pantry

 - Other Resources

-Mealbux is a food assistance fund for OSU students that can be used at any of the restaurants/cafes on campus.
+Mealbux is a food assistance program for OSU students that can be used at any of the restaurants/cafes on campus.
 Mealbux is awarded to students who are struggling to have enough money to afford healthy and filling food regularly on their limited budget.
 You can use Mealbux at any location that accepts Orange Cash.
 If you spend your Mealbux at on-campus locations (other than the coffeeshop in the parking garage), you can save 10% off the cost of your meal.

 The decision for who gets food assistance is made based on a series of questions that are designed to get a better understanding of the financial situation of the individual applying and their experiences with food insecurity.
 We compare this information with other offices to verify for accuracy and award food assistance to students who’re most likely to be food insecure.